wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

 |                    | `pcre2 <regex.html#pcre2-syntax>`_ expression.                |
 +--------------------+---------------------------------------------------------------+

 The location identifies the origin of the input.
-If the event comes from an agent, its name and registered IP (as it was added) is appended to the location.
+If the event comes from an agent, its name and registered IP address (as it was added) is appended to the location.

 Example of a location for a log pulled from "/var/log/syslog" in an agent with name "dbserver" and registered with IP "any":